agrcrobles/react-native-vscode-extensionpack/README.md

-# React Native VSCode Extension Pack
+# React Native Extension Pack

-A collection of my favorite extensions for working with React Native Applications in VS Code
+A collection of my popular extensions that can help write, test and debug React Native applications in Visual Studio Code.

-## Features
+## Extensions Included

 ### React Native Tools